jukebox017/fmg/README.md

 ### Using Docker

+Note: Using this method, the UI and API are hosted on two separate servers.

 - Run `./dc.sh`
-- UI available at `localhost:3000`, API at `localhost:4000/graphql`
+- UI is available at `localhost:3000`, API is available at `localhost:4000/graphql`